mudler/Algorithm-QLearning/README.md

 Returns the qvalue of the Q-Learning function.

 Takes as input: current status, current action, environment result status, environment reward, \[best\_possible value for next state, optional\]

+## egreedy

+Return the new picked action, based on the epsilon specified, and the given actions

 ## \_bpv